Overview Of Navicular Fracture Of The Wrist

-If your scaphoid is broken at the waist or proximal pole or pieces of bone are displaced, your doctor may recommend surgery.
-The goal of surgery is to realign and stabilize the fracture, giving it a greater chance at healing properly.
+If your scaphoid is broken at the waist or proximal pole or if pieces of bone are displaced, your doctor may recommend surgery.
+The goal of surgery is to realign and stabilize the fracture, giving it a better chance to heal.

 Internal fixation.
 During this procedure, metal implants—including screws and/or wires—are used to hold the scaphoid in place until the bone is fully healed.